Nobuyoshi-Lab/streaming-usb-camera/README.md

-# Live Video Streaming with USB Camera and YOLOv8
+# Live Video Streaming with USB Camera and Real-Time Object Detection and Facial Recognition

 # Environment